 According to a study conducted by a famous researcher, transactional management style has a positive impact on administrative performance (Longe, 2014).
 The transactional management style benefits in generating as well as fulfilling the framework in which administrative and humanoid competencies are utilized, as the workforces are constantly able to achieve both visible and invisible recompenses.
 This management style primarily assists in creating an environment that is conducive to routine, as well as enunciating the persuasive visualization that improves overall administrative performance.
-According to the findings of the study, transactional management style does not inspire inspiration and invention amongst the workforces and henceforth, the workforces do not accomplish as per the opportunities of the association.
+According to the findings of the study, transactional management was not implemented to have a direct impact on the organization's performance.
+This management style does not inspire inspiration and invention amongst the workforces and henceforth, the workforces do not accomplish as per the opportunities of the association.